miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Opened museum and Giovanni Mansion after quests for Pisha's items.
 +Restored thrown weapons slot for grenade and fixed Imalia webcam.
 Fixed female casting hands, object and NPC models, thanks DDLullu.
-Corrected problems with tutorial vampire enemies and disciplines.
+Corrected problems with tutorial vampire enemies and Disciplines.
 Made warehouse and beachhouse props solid and fixed downtown moon.
 Updated SDK and added darker SweetFX setting, thanks to Psycho-A.
 Darkened more beachhouse lamps and fixed gender of embrace scream.
 Fixed Fu Syndicate Barabus hacking check and a Ginger Swans date.
 Moved linux loader into main folder and added warning popup to it.
 Modified several dlls to not create empty files, thanks Psycho-A.
-Fixed LaCroix particles and Fortitude for basic disciplines setup.
+Fixed LaCroix particles and Fortitude for basic Disciplines setup.
 Added missing door to Ocean House and fixed two railing problems.
 Restored some safety windows and fixed minor map and text details.
 Unlocked a door at the Fu Syndicate and corrected more doorknobs.